Ultrafast X-ray Spectroscopy of Intersystem Crossing in Hexafluoroacetylacetone: Chromophore Photophysics and Spectral Changes in the Face of Electron Withdrawing Groups: Results and Discussion

 The shoulder in the \ce{S0} spectrum at $\sim$ 287 eV can be solely assigned to the \ce{C3} 1\emph{s} $\to \pi^\ast$(LUMO+1) transition.
 The broad region at $\sim$ 288.7 eV arises from \ce{C3} 1\emph{s} as well, corresponding to excitations to $\sigma^*$ and Rydberg levels.
 Higher energy peaks observed, such as at 289.6 and 290.8 eV, correspond to a mixture of overlapping transitions of the 1\emph{s} core-electrons of \ce{C2}, \ce{C3} and \ce{C4} to higher energy unoccupied valence and Rydberg orbitals.
 Improved experimental resolution would be needed to distinguish between the transitions and to assign them to distinct carbon atoms.
 Finally, the peaks at 296.0 and 298.0 eV correspond to transitions of the CF\textsubscript{3} carbons and are composed of numerous excitations to higher unoccupied valence and Rydberg orbitals.

-It should be noted that previous studies on HfAcAc have demonstrated that the enolic tautomer will be the dominant configuration of HfAcAc with $ >99\%$ contribution in the gas phase\cite{Muyskens2012}.
+It should be noted that previous studies on HfAcAc\cite{Muyskens2012} have demonstrated that the enolic tautomer will be the dominant configuration of HfAcAc with $ >99\%$ contribution under current experimental conditions.
 Due to this, the contribution of the diketone tautomer of the HfAcAc is negligible and its effect on the ground state spectrum was not considered.

-Previous work on AcAc was unable to resolve the higher energy features corresponding to transitions to the Rydberg orbitals, illustrating the effect of the fluorines in blue-shifting the \ce{C1 }/ \ce{C5} 1\emph{s} binding energies. \cite{bhattacherjee_ultrafast_2017} The substitution of CF\textsubscript{3} type carbons for CH\textsubscript{3} carbons pushes the transitions associated with those carbon atoms to higher energies and allows for the clear distinction between the terminal carbons $1s\rightarrow \pi ^\ast$ and the central carbons $1s\rightarrow \text{Rydberg}$ transitions.
+As noted earlier, the substitution of CF\textsubscript{3} type carbons for CH\textsubscript{3} carbons pushes the transitions associated with those carbon atoms to higher energies and allows for the clear distinction between the terminal carbons $1s\rightarrow \pi ^\ast$ and the central carbons $1s\rightarrow \text{Rydberg}$ transitions.
 This allows greater distinction between the carbon peaks of HfAcAc, allowing them to be more clearly defined and isolated from one another.
 This demonstrates the possibility of adding strong electron withdrawing groups to complex systems in future experiments to help isolate and deconvolute electronic transitions at the carbon K-edge.